chicodias/character-network/README.md

 novel is written in **first perspective**, where the protagonist’s name is mostly replaced by “I” and “me”.
 Besides, the whole process can be regarded as ***unsupervised learning***, which from its nature is considered not very accurate.
 A more rigorous project might consider re-training the NER and sentiment score classifier or providing more labeled data for machines to learn on character relationships.

-3. Though this methodology works reasonably good (from my perspective) for Harry Potter novel series, I am not sure about its performance on other novels as I haven’t had time to validate.
+3. Though this methodology works reasonably good (from my perspective) for Lord of the Rings novel series, I am not sure about its performance on other novels as I haven’t had time to validate.
 If you like this methodology, feel free to apply it on your favorite novels and share with me the results.
 Of course, **stars** are even more welcomed! &nbsp; **:P**